 In a case selected by The New York Law Journal as one of its “Top Cases of 2004,” Mr. Levander obtained an acquittal for Michael Rigas on six counts and dismissal of two counts (the jury deadlocked on the remaining counts) in the five-month criminal trial in United States v.
 Rigas (the Adelphia Communications criminal fraud matter).
 That victory led The National Law Journal to profile Mr. Levander as one of the top 10 litigators in the country in 2005.

 More recently, in September 2012, following a two-week bench trial, the New York Supreme Court rendered a sweeping victory to Mr. Levander’s clients, Ruby Schron and various entities he controls, in connection with a complex set of litigations involving the ownership and control of a multi-billion dollar nursing-home empire.
-The Court expressly found that our adversaries were “evasive” and “mendacious” and that their explanations on the witness stand were incredible “prevarications” entitled to no weight.
+Following three days of cross-examination by Mr. Levander, the Court expressly found that our adversaries were “evasive” and “mendacious” and that their explanations on the witness stand were incredible “prevarications” entitled to no weight.
+Subsequently, the lead adversary pleaded guilty to perjury related to that case and was disbarred.

 Mr. Levander has been integrally involved in the management of headline crises for such diverse clients as Jon S. Corzine (MF Global collapse); Hewlett-Packard’s special counsel committee (Hurd termination litigation); SAIC’s board (CityTime contract scandal); Monster Worldwide (options backdating investigation and litigation); and Ezra Merkin of Gabriel Capital Corp.
 (Madoff related litigation).
 As described in the February 2005 The American Lawyer cover article, he successfully navigated Symbol Technologies, Inc. through a two-year internal investigation, criminal and SEC investigations, securities class action litigation, derivative litigation, and civil litigation by the company against its former employees.
 Mr. Levander has successfully represented several banks in various kinds of litigations and investigations.
 For example, in 2006, he negotiated a global settlement for BAWAG, Austria’s fourth largest bank, with Refco’s debtors, creditors, shareholders, bondholders and investors, as well as with the SEC and the Department of Justice.
 In 2012, he led the defense of Deutsche Bank in a billion dollar False Claims Act case brought by the United States Attorney’s Office of the Southern District of New York.